ISSArt-LLC/ISSArt-LLC.github.io/posts/2022-03-18-how-much-is-rmse-technical-and-business-metrics-exchange-rate.md

 P.S.
 Try to be more empathic communicating with customers.
 This skill makes it easier to work on the project.

-More info about Profit Curve and other management-gadgets in ML projects yoг can find in the book[ VejKo Crunic “Succeeding with AI”](https://www.manning.com/books/succeeding-with-ai)
+More info about Profit Curve and other management-gadgets in ML projects yoг can find in the book[ VejKo Crunic "Succeeding with AI"](https://www.manning.com/books/succeeding-with-ai)